ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 Section 3: Create our Smart Contract
 ------------------------------------

-Now that we have a local running Hyperledger Fabric network, let\'s create our Smart Contract that we will then install and instantiate onto our network.
+Now that we have a local running Hyperledger Fabric network, let's create our Smart Contract that we will then install and instantiate onto our network.